Blog

 Visually investigate cryptocurrency

 If you’re tracking a lot of illicit actors, you’ve probably had some exposure to cryptocurrency investigations.
 A common challenge in crypto investigations is making sense of extremely large datasets.
 Many tools will show you a single connection and rely on you importing that information into a different tool like Maltego to form visual connections.
 Breadcrumbs is a blockchain analytics platform accessible to everyone.
 It offers a range of tools for investigating, monitoring, tracking, and sharing relevant information on blockchain transactions.
 It solves the problem of connecting the dots between transactions and wallets.
-The free tier provides limited access to almost all functions including monitoring and graph creation.
+The free tier provides limited access to almost all functions, including monitoring and graph creation.
 Whether you’re new to this space or looking for a budget-friendly solution, this is worth a look.

 Leverage this domain OSINT multi-tool

-For investigations, it’s helpful to keep a running list of found data points into as many tools and resources as possible.
-Sometimes a slight change in configuration from one tool to another can offer a different angle or set of information.
+For investigations, it’s helpful to keep a running list of found data points in as many tools and resources as possible.
+Sometimes, a slight change in configuration from one tool to another can offer a different angle or set of information.
 Investigator is an OSINT multi-tool for domains.
 It has a variety of modules to help dig deeper into specific categories.
 The web app format makes it possible to use with limited technical knowledge or in controlled environments.

 Try Bitcrook